 Skip to content

-Accountancy firm cuts bills and emissions
+Accountancy firm cuts bills and carbon emissions

 Chapman Robinson & Moore is an accountancy firm, located in a 1990s office building on a small business park in Kidlington, Oxfordshire.
 Their Managing Director was keen to reduce the environmental impact of the business, and so they decided to explore energy efficiency measures to reduce the energy usage of their office space.